How Not to get a DUI: How to Drink during a night out to remain below the limit.

 9. How Not to Get a DUI: Get a DUI Lawyer.

 Do I need a lawyer?
 Although this may seem like a biased opinion, you may, or may not.
-A lawyer, during a free consultation, can review the basic facts of your case and see if a lawyer would make a difference for the long term future of your case.
+An experienced Orange County DUI lawyer, during a free consultation, can review the basic facts of your case and see if a lawyer would make a difference for the long term future of your case.
 Lawyers have a duty of honesty to you, and if a lawyer can’t help, they should truly let you know that and come up with solutions for you so that you can feel comfortable handling your case yourself, or can offer to handle court appearances or negotiating a plea bargain for much lower than the full price of services through trial.

 What really matters is that a lawyer who is specifically trained to handle DUI will know of defense strategies that even other attorneys don’t know about, and that you would not know about by even after reviewing the police reports yourself.
 Just as handling your own IRS Tax Audit, or even doing your own medical diagnosis- you can do it yourself, but you usually get much better results when an expert handles the case for you.